damonitor/damo/README.md

 bug fixes and new features are released together in fast speed (nearly once per week) under the single version scheme.
 We also strive a high level of stability across all versions.
-Users are therefore recommended to use latest version always if possible, since it is the only way to get all bug fixes and new features.
+Users are therefore recommended to use latest version always if possible.
+It is the only way to get all bug fixes and new features.
 If there is any problem at upgrading the version, please report an issue.

 Will the features of `damo` be supported forever?